 Provided that where an allottee does not intend to withdraw from the project, he shall be paid, by the promoter, interest for every month of delay, till the handing over of the possession, at such rate as may be prescribed."

-15. Clause 3.1 of the buyer's agreement provides for handing over of possession and is reproduced below:
+15. Clause 3.1 of the buyer's agreement provides for handing over of

 "3.
 Possession